Updated 8 May 2017

 Image stabilisation can make pictures less shaky.
 It’s not essential if you’re going to use a tripod or a good camera support, but it’s very useful for shooting handheld.
 The most effective stabilisation, featured in some new cameras like the Panasonic GH5, combines lens-based optical stabilisation and sensor-based in body image stabilisation (IBIS).

-Larger is sometimes, but not always, better.
+Larger is usually better.
 The bigger sensors in HDSLRs, mirrorless cameras and large sensor video cameras are are usually better in low light, and let you get shallow focus effects.
 They also let you use smaller apertures without diffraction softening your image.
 But for news and events shooters, the greater depth of field you get from a small-sensor camera can be useful.

 Does the camera record in a format that your editing program can handle?
-Is the format easy to edit with?
+Is the format easy to manage?

-Can it record in HD, Full HD (720p), Ultra HD (4K), slow motion?
+Can the camera record in HD (720p), Full HD (1080p), Ultra HD (4K), slow motion?
 Which do you need?
 You don’t need 4K if you’re just shooting for the web.

 Things to ignore